zubair-sirajj/information-security/h2-kill-chain.md

 The boot menu is showed and from there I select the Live System to boot into a live session of Debian
 ![Screenshot (210)](https://github.com/user-attachments/assets/bddbd969-66d2-48b5-b4ad-0d56d0e78d2f)

 Now it shows an error message, 'This kernel requires an x86-64 CPU, but only detected an i686 CPU.
-I think this happened because the virtual machine (VM) I used does not support 64-bit architecture.
+I came to know that this could happen if the virtual machine (VM) used does not support 64-bit architecture.
 ![Screenshot (211)](https://github.com/user-attachments/assets/28fd2a6d-cd45-471a-b633-d842ae16a6b6)

-I will upgrade it to 64-bit architecture, but I want to try installing the 32-bit Debian.
+I will upgrade it to 64-bit architecture as it offers better compatibility with modern software and better performance.
+But I am interested in installing the 32-bit Debian as well.
 ![Screenshot (213)](https://github.com/user-attachments/assets/b0a81768-4331-4f84-8cbf-0a2191c6194e)
 ![Screenshot (214)](https://github.com/user-attachments/assets/21acd49a-baee-4a91-933c-1553ef66455d)
 ![Screenshot (215)](https://github.com/user-attachments/assets/e3edd18f-8ba1-4ab5-835b-c7f60e339562)